makeabilitylab/physcomp/arduino/serial-print.md

 > This is why many of our "starter" examples use **Pin 3** rather than Pins 0 or 1 (Pin 3 also has the added benefit of being configurable for analog output, which we'll get to in the [next lesson](led-fade.md)).

 ### Build a simple "Hello World!"
 Serial.print program

 Let's build a simple "Hello World!" program that uses `Serial.print` functionality to receive ASCII data over the serial port.
 We don't even need external hardware for this: just our Arduino Leonardo and a USB cable.

 #### Step 1: Initialize the serial port

 To use the serial port, we must first initialize it with [`Serial.begin(BAUD_RATE)`](https://www.arduino.cc/reference/en/language/functions/communication/serial/begin/).
 The baud rate is the transmission speed in bits per second (bps) and is typically set to `9600` unless greater speeds are needed.
+Because the [Serial library](https://www.arduino.cc/reference/en/language/functions/communication/serial/) uses asynchronous communication, both the transmitter and receiver need to agree on the speed of communication (the baud rate).
+So, you will also have to set the baud rate in the "Serial Monitor" window (see Step 3 below).

-Typically, we initialize the serial port in `setup()`, as it only needs to run time.
+Typically, we initialize the serial port in `setup()`, as it only needs to run one time.

 {% highlight C %}
 void setup() {